 Hi I’m George and coach for the Black Arrows Badminton Club.
 I’m a Level 2 Coach and have been involved in coaching for over 22 years.
 I have focussed mainly in the areas of Waltham Forest, Newham and Hackney.
 I am also founder and chairman of the Leyton Youth badminton Club.
 I’m a democratic type of coach and place a large emphasis on fitness, skill development, deceptive training and knowledge of the game.
 I have played for the Essex Senior and Essex Veterans teams.
 I currently represent England in the Over 50’s Veteran’s Nationally and Internationally and am ranked Number 2 in England.

-Andrew’s Bio is coming soon
+Stephen’s Bio is coming soon

 Surej’s Bio coming soon.

 If you are interested in joining the Black Arrows Coaching Team or want to become a qualified coach then Contact Us

 Thrilled to have been chosen as #batonbearer for the Birmingham 2022 Queen’s Baton Relay on Saturday 4th June, 12.15pm from Blackfriars Pier, White Lion Hill, London EC4V 3QR.
 I was part of a team of 3 Baton Bearers at Paternoster Square, which included Simone...